 - Development of the City’s first internal belonging and inclusion survey; analyzed and presented results and recommendations.

 - Creation of in-depth report on police officer retention strategies.

 - Analysis of patrol car costs for purchasing v. leasing vehicles.

 - Analysis of the affordability of City taxes, utilities, and fees compared to established benchmarks.

 - Human Resources assistance including the creation of job descriptions, class and compensation surveys, recruitment coordination, labor utilization analysis, and participation in selection processes

 - Written communication with the public through newsletter articles, website and public television content, and reports to City Council on numerous topics

-- River Falls Comprehensive Citizen Survey facilitation and coordination
+- River Falls National Community Survey facilitation and coordination

 - Analysis and evaluation of the liquor license renewal program